GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - Common phrases like greetings to be generated a wide variety of ways, randomly chosen of course.

+## Choosing Vocabulary

+To prevent the exact same set of English words being chosen every time, there will be certian if-statements to control what words are added.
+Mostly cultural and habiat soecies vocab

+1. Habitat: temperate forest, upland area, tropical rainforest, desert, swamps, bogs, temperate forests, taiga, tundra (several may be chosen if different habitats can co-exist side by side)
+2. lifestyle: hunter-gatherer, agricultural, pastoralist (if the speaker have trade, then they may have words for traded goods from other lifestyles)
+3 governance: fuedal, small bands of families, tribal confederation etc 4 Military class?

+Colour metaohors?

 ## Features to be randomized/chosen

 - Stative verbs vs nominal adjectives